 The Campus Writing Board is looking for classes that use writing as a vehicle for learning, classes that require students to express, reformulate, or apply the concepts of an academic discipline.
 The emphasis on writing is not intended primarily to give students additional practice in basic composition skills but to encourage students to think more clearly and express their thoughts more precisely – to think critically and communicate effectively.
 The Board approves Writing Intensive courses that follow two important learning principles: 1) students will comprehend content better through writing, and 2) professors will improve the quality of students’ performance by giving feedback and requiring revision.
 “Writing Intensive” status is conferred on a by-instructor, by-semester (up to academic-year) basis.

-Instructors teaching a course as writing intensive for the first time (whether their first time teaching a previously existing course, or the first time the course is held) need to submit a New Course Proposal form to the Campus Writing Board.
-Returning instructors teaching a course previously approved Writing Intensive for them need to submit a WI Update form.
+Instructors teaching a course as writing intensive for the first time (whether their first time teaching a previously existing course, or the first time the course is held) need to Add a new course by submitting a New Course Proposal form to the Campus Writing Board.
+Returning instructors teaching a course previously approved Writing Intensive for them need to Edit their previous WI course via our proposal system.